PFSCM 20 years of improving access to lifesaving health products

 Read the SCMS six-year report+

-SCMS was about than just pooled procurement, providing comprehensive solutions, regional distribution centers for faster delivery, waste management solutions to help deal with the medical waste produced by health facilities, and physical and technical support to strengthen local storage and transport infrastructure.
+SCMS was about than more than just pooled procurement.
+It provided comprehensive solutions, regional distribution centers for faster delivery, waste management solutions to help address the medical waste produced by healthcare facilities, and physical and technical support to strengthen local storage and transportation infrastructure.

 Did you know?